`We are watching you:' Marchers urge faster climate action

 ——

-Danica Kirka in London, Seth Borenstein in Glasgow and Andrew Wilks in Istanbul contributed to this report.
+Danica Kirka in London and Andrew Wilks in Istanbul contributed to this report.

 Follow all AP stories on climate change at https://apnews.com/hub/Climate.